swcarpentry/r-novice-inflammation/_episodes/01-starting-with-data.md

 ### Loading Data

 Let's import the file called `inflammation-01.csv` into our R environment.
 To import the file, first we need to tell our computer where the file is.
 We do that by choosing a working directory, that is, a local directory on our computer containing the files we need.
-This is very important in R. If we forget this step we’ll get an error message saying that the file does not exist.
+This is very important in R. If we forget this step we???ll get an error message saying that the file does not exist.
 We can set the working directory using the function `setwd`.
 For this example, we change the path to our new directory at the desktop:

 ~~~